nestoralmale24/Interfaces/README.md

 > It should go over several rows?
 > This is how you do it.

-> Send an email with you proposal
+> Send an email with your proposal, I will read it and test it in the code
 ## FAQs
 ***